luisamesty/Amerpsoft-iDempiere-community/org.amerpsoft.com.idempiere.financial/README.md

 <p align="left">(<a href="#readme-top">back to top</a>)</p>

-## Requires Idempiere release 11
+## Requires Idempiere Release 11

-  Under Test - See release-11 branch lso for more details.
+  Under Test - See release-11 branch for more details.

 <p align="left">(<a href="#readme-top">back to top</a>)</p>